-Regent’s University London is committed to creating a responsive educational setting which is culturally diverse, inclusive and a setting in which everyone is treated equally and with dignity and respect.
+Regent’s University London is committed to creating a responsive educational setting that is culturally diverse, inclusive and a setting in which everyone is treated equally and with dignity and respect.

-The University is continually developing a student community which values diversity and promotes equality and inclusion in all aspects of its academic, learning, pastoral support, facilities, services and student engagement environment.
+The University is continually developing a student community that values diversity and promotes equality and inclusion in all aspects of its academic, learning, pastoral support, facilities, services and student engagement environment.
 The University’s “2020 Vision” and associated strategy was undertaken to embed equality into all of its functions.

 How we support diversity

 Regent’s recently received a Silver Award for Equality and Inclusion from the Employers Network for Equality and Inclusion.

 The University strives to protect students against unlawful treatment based on protected characteristics by ensuring that all students are aware of their responsibilities in relation to equality, diversity and inclusion.